-The University House System Discipline applies to offenses within or against the House System (e.g. vandalism, disruption, excessive noise).
+The University House System Disciplinary Process applies to offenses within or against the House System (e.g. vandalism, disruption, excessive noise).
 Serious offenses within the House System are referred to an appropriate Area Disciplinary System.
-The rules and disciplinary procedures for the House System are described beginning on page 45.
+The rules and disciplinary procedures for the House System are described here.